Crushed Jersey Royals - Cooking with Kids | Mum In The Madhouse

 The first Jersey Royals usually herald the start of the BBQ season here in the Mad House and we are delighted to be working with them to share with you our Crushed Jersy Royals recipe now that they are finally in season.

 Crushed Jersey Royals is such a versatile recipe and there is something amazing about the contrast between the soft centres of the potatoes and the crispy golden outsides.
-We made ours with spring onions and chives, but I you could use garlic and parmesan too.
+We made ours with a bunch of spring onions and chives (as I needed it to be low FodMap and we didn’t have any wild garlic), but you could use garlic and parmesan too.
+Depending on what you are serving with you crushed new potatoes depends on the herbs used:

 Crushed Jersey Royals